 History is a collective memory; yet even our own memory errs at times, and no real memory extends beyond three generations.
 There are written sources, but each one of those might easily prove a forgery.
 There are material remnants of archaeological nature, but they may be misinterpreted.

-Astronomy is precise by definition, and a historical dating that can be calculated from information about eclipses should satisfy any researcher.
+Astronomy is precise by definition, and a history dating that can be calculated from information about eclipses should satisfy any researcher.
 Yet the XIX century astronomers did not use the lunar tidal friction term in the equations of lunar motion, which would make ancient lunar eclipses appear several hours off the mark and relocate several total eclipses of the sun geographically (assuming tidal friction has remained the same all the time but there is no reason to believe it hasn’t).
 How could XIX century calculations have conformed to consensual history?

 I must say that a methodical recalculation of ancient eclipse dates shall invariably bring surprises; in the unlikely case these dates are correct, we shall prove the existence of erratic changes in the telluric rotation over the last 4,000 years instead.